Li11iana/PyCitySchools/README.md

 5. Comparing subsets of data

 ### 1. Data collection into a Dataframe
-To manage the data in cvs form a dataframe was created, this 2-dimensional data structure allows us to store and work with the data in a organized way.+
+To manage the data in cvs form a dataframe was created, this 2-dimensional data structure allows us to store and work with the data in a organized way.

 ![Dataframe_1](https://github.com/Li11iana/PyCitySchools/blob/main/Resources/Images/Dataframe_1.png)